 ECHO & RIG

 Chef Sam Marvin’s Tivoli Village spot offers a full-fledged butcher/restaurant combination.
 The butcher shop (with a glass meat locker on full display) shares the first-level space with the restaurant’s bar and lounge.
-At the steakhouse upstairs, the menu offers an extensive list of small plates and plenty of steaks—including tri-tip, hanger, NY, ribeye cap, wagyu filet tenderloin, skirt and Spencer.
+The steakhouse upstairs offers an extensive list of small plates and plenty of steaks—including tri-tip, hanger, NY, ribeye cap, wagyu filet tenderloin, skirt and Spencer.
+Portion sizes are reasonable, allowing them to keep the prices reasonable.
 Tivoli Village, 440 S. Rampart Blvd.; 702.489.3525; echoandrig.com. $$$

 HARLO STEAKHOUSE & BAR

-Harlo is what happens when an indulgent, modern steakhouse from the Strip transplants to Downtown Summerlin.
+Harlo is what you get when you take an indulgent, modern steakhouse from the Strip and transplant it into Downtown Summerlin.
 Chef Gina Marinelli (the creative force behind local Italian favorite La Strega) offers fantastic cuts of beef from around the country grilled over an open flame alongside pasta, side dishes and seafood.
 The caviar presentation is a sight, as the precious eggs are carefully weighed on a triple-beam scale.
 Downtown Summerlin, 1720 Festival Plaza Dr.; 702.333.0402; harlosteak.com. $$$$